Alfresco/alfresco-helm-charts/charts/alfresco-process-services/docs/elasticsearch-configuration.md

 ## Elasticsearch configuration

 It is quite common to tie Alfresco Process Services to an Elasticsearch index which lives outside of the Kubernetes cluster.
-For example Your index might be provided by a managed Elasticsearch service such as AWS OpenSearch.
+For example your index might be provided by a managed Elasticsearch service such as AWS OpenSearch.

 > APS for now only support ElasticSearch 7.x
-.

 In order to connect to an external Elasticsearch index, you need to configure the following properties in the `values.yaml` file: